 The Purpose of the Undergraduate Certificate Program

-The purpose of this proposal is to outline the Undergraduate Council’s recommendations for the admissions and academic requirements, as well as the associated policies, of newly created free-standing undergraduate certificates.
+The purpose of this proposal is to outline the Undergraduate Council’s recommendations for the admissions and academic requirements, as well as the associated policies, of newly created undergraduate certificates that are not included as part of another undergraduate program.

-As of Fall 2018, George Mason University offers 11 post-baccalaureate certificate programs.
-The Undergraduate Council is investigating the opportunity to create additional certificate options that do not have the same admissions requirements as the current post-baccalaureate offerings.
+As of Fall 2018, George Mason University offers 11 baccalaureate/undergraduate certificate programs.
+The Undergraduate Council is investigating the opportunity to create additional certificate options that do not have the same admissions requirements as the current baccalaureate/undergraduate offerings.
 Additionally, standardization around certificate program structure and requirements, as well as policies affecting certificate applicants and students, must be explored.

 Criteria and Program Requirements for the Undergraduate Certificates

 The State Council of Higher Education for Virginia (SCHEV) provides several guidelines concerning undergraduate certificates.
-In addition to these guidelines, the Undergraduate Council proposes the following:
+In addition to these guidelines, the Undergraduate Council proposes the following.

 A program length of between 9 – 18 credit hours